SS Carlos de Eizaguirre: Aftermath

-11 hours after the sinking CTE received the new by telegram.
+11 hours after the sinking CTE received the news by telegram.
 Privately CTE's management admitted that a mine was the most likely cause, but the company did not publish the news because it lacked insurance against acts of war, and was not sure it could meet potential claims of loss and damage.
 Instead CTE sent coded messages to its offices that said: Termidor permutar transformado riel cerca de joya Robben ("'Eizaguirre' totally lost near Robben Island").